 The sound of the harmonium is affected by the number of reed banks it has.
 There are harmoniums with 1, 2, 3, or 4 banks of reeds.
 Usually each bank has a different sounding set of reeds, most commonly called male, female, bass or tenor.
 Most often, different reeds are placed in each of the reed banks and the mix of sound from them helps create each harmonium’s unique sound.

 A greater number of reed banks contributes to the complexity of the overall sound, but more reed banks also means a heavier instrument.
-More reed banks usually means a wider reach when playing a harmonium.
+More reed banks usually means a wider reach to the bellows when playing a harmonium.
 Two- or even three-reed bank harmoniums usually have an acceptable reach.
-If you have a very short reach, you might want to consider the depth of the harmonium before purchase.
+Four-reed bank harmoniums can sometimes be a bit wide for some folks to comfortably pump.
+If you have shorter arms, you might want to consider the depth of the harmonium and its reach before purchase.

 Some harmoniums have a coupler, a device that connects one key with its higher or lower corresponding key.
 When the coupler is engaged, it will play two octaves of the same note at the same time.
 This has advantages and disadvantages.
 The advantage is that it can make a harmonium that has a lesser number of reed banks sound like it has more, usually giving a richer sound.
 The disadvantage is that you will need to pump more air into the instrument to maintain the sound, so you will work harder pumping.